Who we are

 We may share your personal information with the following third parties:

-• Our digital agency - who built the Rewards platform and provide ongoing support – to manage accounts effectively
+• Our trusted third party service providers – who provide the technology and ongoing support - to manage accounts effectively and securely

 • Rewards partners – where appropriate – points providers whose activity invites users to become involved in further action and Rewards points have been allocated to recognise their participation.
 This could include recruitment for a project or initiative

 • Rewards partners – where appropriate – rewards providers who are donating/providing a reward opportunity and are actively involved in the delivery of that reward.
 For example sending the claimed/won reward or hosting an experiential opportunity